Camadevi

-Camadevi (also spelled Jamadevi; IPA: [tʃaːmaˈdeːʋiː]; Pali: Cāmadevī; จามเทวี, RTGS: Chammathewi, Mon: စာမ္မာဒေဝဳ, [t͡ɕaːm.má.tʰeː.wiː]; 7th-century – 8th-century) was the first ruler/Queen of Hariphunchai (Pali: Haribhuñjaya), which was an ancient Mon kingdom in the northern part of Thailand today.
+Camadevi (also spelled Jamadevi; IPA: [tʃaːmaˈdeːʋiː]; Pali: Cāmadevī; จามเทวี, RTGS: Chammathewi, Mon: စာမ္မာဒေဝဳ, [t͡ɕaːm.má.tʰeː.wiː]; 7th-century – 8th-century) was the first monarch and Queen of Hariphunchai (Pali: Haribhuñjaya), which was an ancient Kingdom in the Northern part of nowadays Thailand before its united with the Kingdom of Sukhothai, the first Thai Kingdom.

 Most records of Camadevi mention her life period differently.
 For example: A book called “Chinnakanmalipakon” said that she reigned in 662 for 7 years; Manit Wallipodom's research mentioned that she was born in 623, reigned in 662 for 17 years and died in 715 at the age of 92; and The legend of Camadevi translated and edited by Suttavari Suwannapat mentioned that she was born in 633, reigned in 659 up til 688 and died in 731.

 Early life

 As written in the Legend of Cāmadevivaṃsa, it was recorded that she was a scion of the ruler of Lavo Kingdom.
-But according to the mythology, people believe she was a daughter of a wealthy man named Inta, who lived in Nong Duu village, which is in Pasang district of Lamphun at the present time.
-When she turned 3 months, she was grabbed and taken away by a giant bird.
+But according to the mythology, people believe she was a daughter of a wealthy man named Inta, who lived in the Nong Duu village, which is in Pasang district of Lamphun at the present time.
+When she turned 3 months old, she was grabbed and taken away by a giant bird.
 The bird flew over Doi Suthep and gave the young baby to a hermit named Suthewa Rusi.
 He took good care of her and named her Vi.

 Vi grew up well-educated with Suthewa Rusi.
 As Vi turned 13 years old, he prophesied her destiny and found out that she had a chance to be the ruler of a great kingdom in the future.
 He built a raft and sent her away to Lavo because it was the most prosperous kingdom at that time.
-It took months for the raft to reach Lavo Kingdom.
+It took months for the raft to reach the Lavo Kingdom.
 As the raft reached the kingdom, people were very amazed by the incident.
 The King and the queen were very pleased about the girl's arrival.
 They kept her and gave her a new name, which was Camadevi.

-Camadevi grew up and lived comfortably in the royal court of Lavo Kingdom.
-After the ruler and his wife were informed by the fortuneteller that this girl had glory to become the powerful ruler of a great kingdom and would also marry a great man, they raised Camadevi position to be the Princess of Lavo and arranged a coronation for her when she was 14 years old.
+Camadevi grew up and lived comfortably in the royal court of the Lavo Kingdom.
+After the ruler and his wife were informed by the fortune-teller that this girl had glory to become the powerful ruler of a great kingdom and would also marry a great man, they raised Camadevi position to be the Princess of Lavo and arranged a coronation for her when she was 14 years old.